install4j HelpDownload

 There are two basic motivations for merged projects: First, there are large projects where a monolithic project file is inconvenient because multiple developers work on the same installer.
 Secondly, if you have multiple products that share certain components, it is undesirable to duplicate configuration for their installers.

 The "merged projects" feature is a solution for both of these problems.
-You can create project files that are separate installers by themselves, such as a "database installer" and reuse them in multiple projects by adding them on the on the "General Settings->Merged Projects" step.
+You can create project files that are separate installers by themselves, such as a "database installer" and reuse them in multiple projects by adding them on the "General Settings->Merged Projects" step.
 On the other hand, you can also create project files that do not install anything by themselves, but just contain a collection of "Run script" actions that are useful in several of your installers.

-Merged projects in install4j are not sub-projects that will retain their structure at runtime.
+Merged projects in install4j are not subprojects that will retain their structure at runtime.
 Merging inserts selected elements into the main project before the main project is compiled.

 Merge options